Rhinocort

 For Children

-Reactions Caused By Overdose
+Reactions Caused by Overdose

 No specific symptoms of overdose in humans have been described.
-There have been reports of accidental overdose and/or medical error resulting in the following symptoms of known side effects of Rhinocort: nausea, dyspepsia, vomiting, diarrhea, abdominal pain.
+There have been reports of accidental overdose and/or medical error resulting in the following symptoms of known side effects of Rhinocort: nausea, dyspepsia, vomiting, diarrhea, and abdominal pain.

 Budesonide Side Effects